cjx-great/RallyQuestions/README.md

 #####  `params_*.log`:
-the log generated after running the race
+the log generated after running the race with different params